Cited for Driving Without Insurance? It’s Serious, But Don’t Panic. Here’s What You Can Do

 The resolution of your case will depend greatly on your state’s traffic code and your local prosecutor’s enforcement policies.

 - Some states treat “driving without liability insurance” as a strict liability offense.
-This means they don’t care what your intent was (i.e. you actually thought you had coverage); they can convict solely based on the fact that you did drive without proof of insurance.
+This means they don’t care what your intent was (i.e. you actually thought you had coverage).
+They can convict solely based on the fact that you drove without proof of insurance.

 - Other states have an intent requirement.
 This means that, in order to be convicted, the State must show that you committed the offense on purpose, versus accidentally.
 So, in the example above, you may have a defense to your ticket for driving without proof of insurance because you lacked the intent to violate the traffic code.